crate/cratedb-guide/docs/integrate/collectd/index.md

 :::{literalinclude} collectd-cratedb.conf
 :::

-or use the `network` plugin to forward metrics to Telegraf.
+or use the `network` plugin to forward metrics to Telegraf, then using its built-in [CrateDB Output Plugin for Telegraf].

 :::{literalinclude} collectd-telegraf.conf
 :::